Fourier interpolation with zeros of zeta and $L$-functions: Fourier interpolation with zeros of Dirichlet -functions and other Dirichlet series

 \subsection{Fourier interpolation with zeros of other Dirichlet series}

-We may deduce an abundance of further Fourier interpolation formulas based on the techniques developed in Section~\ref{sec:zetakernels}, as will now be briefly sketched.
-In each case, we will only indicate the construction of the corresponding Dirichlet series kernels $H_{\pm}(w,s)$ that lead to the interpolation formula with $\Lambda$ being the (multi-)set given by a suitable rotation of the nontrivial zeros of $L(s)$.
+We may deduce an abundance of further Fourier interpolation formulas based on the techniques developed in Section~\ref{sec:zetakernels}, as will now be briefly explained.
+Detailed analysis of these generalizations falls outside the scope of this paper, so we only sketchily outline the details, and in each case, we will only indicate the construction of the corresponding Dirichlet series kernels $H_{\pm}(w,s)$ that lead to the interpolation formula with $\Lambda$ being the (multi-)set given by a suitable rotation of the nontrivial zeros of $L(s)$.